- 1Change of Address or Telephone

 Sports lockers are for sports team equipment only and are not to be accessed during class time.
 Your regular gym clothes, books and coats etc., MUST be in your assigned homeroom locker.
 Sports lockers are to be cleaned out immediately after that sport ends.

-Students must ride their designated bus.
-Students must carry their bus pass at all times.
-Failure to produce the pass may result in your being asked to get off the bus.
+Students must ride their designated bus ONLY.
 It is the student’s responsibility to be on time for bus pick-ups and to behave in a responsible manner.
 The school bus is an extension of the classroom, and unacceptable behavior will not be tolerated.

 In the event of a complaint by the bus driver about a student’s poor behaviour, the Vice-Principal will contact parents and, depending on the infraction, bus privileges may be removed.
 In that case, it is the responsibility of the student and of the parent to provide alternate transportation.
 Missing the bus is not considered a valid absence.